-The Francis Francis is an Italian capsule based espresso machine.
+The Francis Francis is an Italian capsule-based espresso machine.
 If you want uncompromising quality espresso, and you want the convenience of pressing one button, this is your choice.
-The machine looks great, with a modern unique design, it will integrate in most kitchens.
+The machine looks great, with a modern unique design, it will integrate into most kitchens.
 But that’s not the most important feature of it.

 The iperEspresso technology is a patented innovation to deliver high-quality espresso from a capsule.

-If Francis Francis is your choice, Amazon sells it cheaper than illy’s shop, but on illy, you can get sitewide discounts sometimes.
+If Francis Francis is your choice, Amazon sells it cheaper than illy’s shop, but on illy’s website, you can get discounts sometimes.
 Check them out here.

 All these options give you a strong cup, with a full body.
 Just in case you didn’t already draw a conclusion, here is what we recommend.